The Saga of the Arizona Coyotes: A Rollercoaster Tale of Survival and Uncertainty

 Coyotes fans in Arizona no longer know what to expect.
 Archive photo, AFP

 In the first year of the new regime, nothing improved and the Coyotes lost 16 million.
 Andrew Barroway, who was part of the group, became the majority owner on December 31, 2014.
-He will be the sole owner three years later and will even be accused, in March 2023, of having strangled a person… But before arrive at these setbacks, the eternal background of drama surrounding the survival of the Coyotes starts again with a vengeance.
+He will be the sole owner three years later and will even be accused, in March 2023, of having strangled a person… But before arrive at these setbacks, the eternal background of drama surrounding the survival of the Coyotes starts once more with a vengeance.
 Hang in there!

 Chapter 11: A Garbage Deal